rohithmsr/pacman-repo/README.md

 ## Future Scope

- - Implement Ghost AI
+- Implement Ghost AI (As of now, random movement algorithm is used and the ghosts can collide with each other.
+Ofcource, not Pacman xD)
 - Add Extra lives and levels
 - Sound Effects
 - Make Mobile-friendly too